OpenEvalProject/evals/manuscripts/elife-29495/v1/manuscript.md

 The mechanism underlying this change can again be related to collision mechanics (Figure 4D), this time considering only the horizontal plane.
 Each hindlimb produces an impulse that accelerates the body both forward and medially; each forelimb provides backward and medial impulses.
 Figure 4D demonstrates the difference between low and high phases: with low phasing, each impulse acts more closely to perpendicular to the center of mass velocities, and so lower mechanical limb work is required.
 With the addition of medial impulses, the undesirability of a 95% phase becomes apparent.
 Just prior to front-right foot contact, the center of mass velocity is a near-maximal downward, forward and lateral, before being opposed by an impulse orientated upward, backward and medially: much of the kinetic energy of the body cannot be maintained with small-angle collisions.
 This phenomenon, and the importance generally of timing on the energetic consequences of impulses, can be experienced directly.
 A human can be asked to crawl with a pacing footfall pattern – this is usually achieved with ease.
 A phasing just off pacing, with the knee landing just before the hand, is also easily achieved with comfort (phase roughly 5%).
 However, the slight change the other way, with the right hand landing just prior to the right knee (phase around 95%) is physically very demanding, and very challenging to maintain for any duration.

-## Further discussion
+### Further discussion

 Both the limb-force-driven model and the geometric description of mechanism provide energetic accounts for selection of limb phasing in many quadrupeds undertaking slow locomotion.
-Phases somewhat below 50% are predicted at DF≈0.8; somewhat below 25% at DF≈0.65, with the reverse relation predicted for suspended sloth-like quadrupedal gaits.
+Phases somewhat below 50% are predicted at $DF≈0.8$; somewhat below 25% at $DF≈0.65$, with the reverse relation predicted for suspended sloth-like quadrupedal gaits.
 This provides a simple work-minimizing account for commonalities in quadrupedal gaits (Figure 2C) across extreme phylogenetic distance (Group 1 – Figure 1 – includes species that last shared a common ancestor around 300 million years ago), considerable difference in scale (Group 1 covers from hippo to mouse – a 500,000-fold difference in mass) and contrast in muscle properties (very ‘slow’ (tortoise [Woledge, 1968]) to ‘fast’ (mouse, e.g. [Askew and Marsh, 1997])).
 Group 2 (Figure 1), consisting of both familiar and exotic medium to large mammals walking at lower duty factors, approaches the even footfall or slightly lower phases predicted from simple planar collisional principles (Ruina et al., 2005; Usherwood et al., 2007).
 The advantage in terms of work minimization of near-25% vs. near-75% phase only becomes apparent when medial impulses are included (Figure 2D; Figure 4D).

 A purely energetic account is not found for the unusual phases used by many primates (and opossum, [Schmitt and Lemelin, 2002]); however, the cost landscape is such that the phases observed, while not meeting the absolute energetic minimum, may be in a region that achieves a nearly equivalent performance (see also [Sellers et al., 2013]).
 Some other account (perhaps associated with managing locomotion on unreliable substrates – [Cartmill et al., 2002]) is presumably required but beyond the scope of this study.
 Further support for the explanatory power of the model comes from cases where duty factors transitions over 0.75.
 The sloth data set has already been discussed.
 The case of a macaque through ontogeny ([Hildebrand, 1967]; a generally consistent theme appears to hold across a range of primates, [Hurov, 1982]) also appears to fit model predictions very nicely (Figure 5).
 When very young, the macaque used a very high duty factor, and phase just below trotting.
 As it matured, it adopted lower duty factors and both horse-like and primate-like phases, but avoided the previous phase.
 As adult, it adopted a purely adult primate-like phase.
 As discussed above, the models presented here cannot account for the adult primate phase, but can account for the avoidance of phases around 40% at low duty factors.

 ![Figure 5.](https://cdn.elifesciences.org/articles/29495/elife-29495-fig5-v1.jpg)

-**Figure 5.:** Hildebrand, 1967) for a macaque (Macaca mulatta) through development.Between 18 and 42 days (dashed line), high duty factors and phases close to 40% are observed.
+**Figure 5.:** Between 18 and 42 days (dashed line), high duty factors and phases close to 40% are observed.
 At 52 to 96 days (dotted lines), two regions are observed, before reaching the adult condition (solid line) typical of primates.

 The driver behind the high duty factors of ‘reptile’, slow, small or juvenile gaits, while potentially related to the avoidance of excessive muscle activation for power demands, is not covered here.
 However, given high duty factors, phasing around 0.4 to 0.5 is consistent with limb work minimization.
 This provides an alternative account for the observation of these near-trotting (i.e. 0.4 to 0.5) phases in human infants (Patrick et al., 2009; Patrick et al., 2012): where previously they have been attributed to some immaturity in neural development (Patrick et al., 2012), they may actually be adaptive from a work minimization perspective.
 This has clear parallels with the contrasts between toddler and adult walking and running gaits (Hubel and Usherwood, 2015): might it be that we would do better viewing ontogeny of gait – whether quadrupedal or bipedal – first from an adaptive energetic framework before invoking some constraining limitation in the rate of neural development?